havlasme/ansible-collection-security/roles/nftables/README.md

 [![Apache-2.0 license][license-image]][license-link]

-An [Ansible](https://www.ansible.com/) role to install and configure firewall using [nftables](https://nftables.org/) on [Debian](https://www.debian.org/) and [Ubuntu](https://www.ubuntu.com/).
+An [Ansible](https://www.ansible.com/) role to install and configure the firewall using [nftables](https://nftables.org/) on [Debian](https://www.debian.org/) and [Ubuntu](https://www.ubuntu.com/).

-- Install, Update or Uninstall the NFTables Package via APT
+- Install, Update or Uninstall the NFTables via APT
 - Create, Update, or Delete a NFTables Conf File
-- Start and Enable the NFTables Service
+- Start/Stop and Enable/Disable the NFTables Service

 Role Variables
 --------------